MERN-Quiz-App/Quiz-App-Docs/README.md

 * As a general user of the quiz app, I want to be able to explore quizzes from various quiz categories.
 * As a general user of the quiz app, I want to be able to create new quiz questions for existing categories.
 * As a general user of the quiz app, I want to be able to create new quiz categories and questions for the new category of the quiz.
-* As a general user of the quiz app, I want to be able to have the option for editing and deleting the quiz questions.
+* As a general user of the quiz app, I want to be able to have the option for deleting or editing the quizzes I have made and the quiz questions within them
 * As a general user of the quiz app, I want to be able to create new user profiles.

 </details>